Summer 2017 Special Newsletter in Honor of Richard T. Gray

 Münster, im Juni 2017 Lieber Rick, Brigitte hat mich gebeten, aus Anlass Deines Eintritts in den Ruhestand etwas für den Newsletter des Germanics Department zu schreiben.
 Das ist natürlich keine einfache Aufgabe.
 Irgendwie fällt es mir leichter, zu Dir als über Dich zu sprechen.
 Also schreibe ich Dir einen Brief.
 Als wir uns kennenlernten, warst Du nicht da, aber ich durfte als Max Kade Visiting Professor in Deinem Büro residieren.
 Das war 2004.
 Wenn man jemandes Büro nutzt, lernt man diese… Read more

 I recently went to Vienna for vacation and was instantly reminded of Rick’s Vienna 1900 course, when I got fascinated with Vienna’s rich and complex cultural history.
 Years later the insights I gained through his careful teaching still resonated deeply within me and made the visit to many cultural sights and places in Vienna so much more engaging.
-Rick’s teaching and careful guidance has not only taught me how to become a more perceptive researcher, but an inventive and effective instructor, a… Read more
+Rick’s teaching and careful guidance has not only taught me how to become a more perceptive researcher, but an inventive and effective… Read more

 “You are not a percolator, you are a Butterfly,” Professor Rick, my dissertation advisor, told me shortly after my defense.
 In the past, I’ve considered myself more like a moth or a percolator, but in the course of time I must have metamorphosed into a creature with colorful wings.
 My academic journey was long, but I was never alone, for my advisor was always there with me.
 When I was opening a paragraph, or never ending it, when I was figuring out what my thesis is, or when I had to pick… Read more

 “Das Reich der Freiheit beginnt da, wo die Arbeit aufhört.“ —Karl Marx As Prof. Richard T. Gray enters his well-deserved retirement, I am wont to think that he is rather unlikely to join that noble club of professional idlers.
 Rick always seems to be working on three projects at once, and I sincerely doubt that retirement will slow him down one bit!
-Nevertheless, hopefully he will find it in him to give the writing desk a break every once and a while, to take the newfound time to put some… Read more
+Nevertheless, hopefully he will find it in him to give the writing desk a break every once and a while, to take the newfound time to… Read more

 "There is no question that Rick Gray’s retirement is a big loss for intellectual life in the humanities at UW.
 Rick’s spirited insights and generous collegiality will be much missed.
 Nonetheless, we are happy on his behalf, and glad to learn that he will continue to be around on campus as Professor Emeritus.
 Anyone who has bicycled to campus for many years through the winter rains is likely to be unstoppable past retirement."